bennybp/ToBeNamedLater-design/PROP-0001-CodeStyle.md

  * Use `const` religiously
  * Use the `deprecated` attribute
    * (Has not been created yet)
+ * Use compile-time checking whenever possible
+   * static_assert
+ * Use templates, but use them responsibly
+ * Reduce code duplication
+   * Templates and template patterns
+     * Variadic templates
+     * Tag dispatch
+   * Once and only once
+   * Copy-and-swap idiom

 ## File management
  * `.cpp` and `.hpp` for C++ files